daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 Download [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) (Windows) or [Terminus App](https://termius.com/).

 The instance should now be visible in the EC2 homepage.
-Located towards the bottom of the screen, the description of the instance should be visible.
+The description of the instance and the IP address should now be visible at the bottom of the instance page.
 Open Bitvise as an SSH client.
-Copy the IPv4 Public IP address and paste it into “Host” on Bitvise.
+Copy the IPv4 Public IP address from the instance page in EC2 and paste it into “Host” on Bitvise.
 Insert 22 as the port.

   <br>